What Are Prion Diseases?

 Prion diseases are a group of different conditions that affect your brain and nervous system.
 They can cause severe dementia or problems with body control that get worse very quickly.
-They're extremely rare -- the U.S. has only about 350 cases of prion diseases each year.
+They're rare -- the U.S. has only about 350 cases of prion diseases each year.

 Prions are tiny proteins that, for some reason, fold over in a way that damages healthy brain cells.
 You can have them for many years before you notice any symptoms.